pingidentity/pingidentity-devops-getting-started/docs/deployment/pingDataEnvironmentConsiderations.md

 ## PingDirectory inotify watch limit requirement

 When using inotify with PingDirectory, you must set a watch limit on the host system.
-It cannot be set from a docker container, and the value read within a docker container is always the host value.
+This value cannot be set from a docker container, and the value read within a docker container is always the host value.

 For more information, see [Set file system event monitoring (inotify)](https://docs.pingidentity.com/bundle/pingdirectory-90/page/mze1564011493893.html) in the PingDirectory documentation.